 I had a friend in high school who was a genius with cars.
 His were fast, handled well, and sounded manly.

-One night on our way home from a Josh McDowell lecture, my friend suddenly announced, “Hey — check out this Richard Petty Lane Change!”
+One night, on our way home from a Josh McDowell lecture, my friend suddenly announced, “Hey — check out this Richard Petty lane change!”

-The result was two front wheels pointing in different directions.
+Which resulted in two front wheels pointing in different directions.

 Sudden changes in direction don’t always come off well.
 As tough as it is to plan, pray, communicate, test, and roll something out, there’s wisdom in it.
 There will still be resistance, but scattered opposition is nothing like a pile of bodies flying across the seat.